coffee date #16 with riya patel

 It’s normal to tell people who you love about a deep, dark secret that has been holding you back.
 But it should also be normal for you to tell those same people that you’re sad, anxious, unhappy, etc, on any given day.
 Emotional intelligence can only be achieved if we allow ourselves to trust others with our emotions.

 I’ve talked about therapy with many other coffee dates, but I haven’t really talked about getting medicated for mental illnesses with them.

 Riya and I talked about what we thought the pros and cons of getting medicated for mental illnesses are.

 Glennon Doyle explained this beautifully: a HUGE pro for those who get medicated for their mental illness is that it allows them to finally reach the same level as those who do not suffer from a mental illness.

-On the other hand, one of the cons is the fact that once we start taking these mediations, we shouldn’t stop taking them.
+On the other hand, one of the cons is the fact that once we start taking these medications, we shouldn’t stop taking them.
 Or else, whatever condition we’re suffering from will worsen.
-This is the con with any sort of medication one takes for any somatic problems as well.
+This is the con with any medication that one takes for somatic problems as well.

 This is definitely a topic that needs to be unpacked further in future coffee dates.